 The logo was launched by Bob Hawke in 1986 and for the first 10 years of its life was managed by the Advance Australia Foundation.
 These days it's administered by Australian Made Campaign Limited (AMCL), a not-for-profit company, under contract from the Federal Government.

-It's a certification trade mark, registered with the Federal Government, and with a strict set of rules (Code of Practice) governing how it can be used.
+It's a registered certification trade mark, with a strict set of rules (Code of Practice) governing how it can be used.
 Products must be registered with AMCL and must meet the criteria in the Code of Practice to use the logo.

 Independent research carried out by Roy Morgan in 2012 showed that almost all Australian consumers (98.8%) recognise the logo, and it is the logo which gives the vast majority (88.6%) of Australian consumers strong confidence that a product is Australian.